kjosib/sophie/docs/goals.rst

 Things on Deck
 ----------------

-* The new-style type-checker is coming along nicely, but still needs a good bit of work.
 * The next evolution of the import system: It's time to support the concept of a standard library.
   This will get the turtle graphics stuff out of the standard preamble and into an importable module.